Gageperrin/it-notes/aws-sap-c01/networking-and-hybrid.md

 Route53 registers domains and host zones with managed nameservers.
 It is a global service with a single database and is globally resilient.

 Zone files in AWS are called hosted zones.
 They can either be public or private and linked to a VPC.
-Hosted zone stores records (recordsets)
+Hosted zone stores records (recordsets).

+`enableDnsHostnames` indicates whether the instances launched in the VPC get public DNS hostnames.
+If this attribute is true , instances in the VPC get public DNS hostnames, but only if the enableDnsSupport attribute is also set to true. `enableDnsSuport` Indicates whether the DNS resolution is supported for the VPC.
+If this attribute is false, the Amazon-provided DNS server in the VPC that resolves public DNS hostnames to IP addresses is not enabled.
+If this attribute is true , queries to the Amazon provided DNS server at the 169.254.169.253 IP address, or the reserved IP address at the base of the VPC IPv4 network range plus two ( *.*.*.2 ) will succeed.

 ### Route 53 Public Hosted Zones